 Therefore, limiting high fiber sources before running may be helpful.
 More information on runners stomach and nutritional recommendations in this post.

 Protein and carbohydrates become essential after a run or workout.
-Contrary to popular belief, vegan runners and vegetarian runners should not have issues getting enough protein.
+Contrary to popular belief, runners following a vegan diet should not have issues getting enough protein.

-It’s important that vegan meals for runners are balanced in macronutrients, but also micronutrients, specifically iron, Vitamin B12, calcium and Vitamin D.
+It’s important that plant based meals are balanced in macronutrients, but also micronutrients, specifically iron, Vitamin B12, calcium and Vitamin D.

 Vegan Marathon Training Fuel